What does Timon mean?

 (male) Timan, Timman, ..

 How popular is Timon?

-Which version is better?with similar and related boy names.
-Timothy (#147 the previous year) is the only prominent alternative form of Timon (not ranked).
+Which version is better?with its source form and related boy names.
+Timothy (#147 THE PREVIOUS YEAR) is the only prominent alternative form of Timon (NOT RANKED).
 Adoption of this form of Timon was more pronounced 6 decades ago (#13) and is now much reduced (#147, ▼89.9%), with Timothy becoming less fashionable.
-(Top 2000 Names, 2015)
+(TOP 2000 NAMES, 2015)

 Timon is alike in pronunciation to Teman and Tymon.
 Other suggested similar names are Admon, Aimon, Ammon, Amon, Armon, Aymon, Biron, Daimon, Damon▼, Dilon, Dion▼, Dixon, Eamon, Edmon, Eilon, Einon, Eion, Gidon, Gilon, Haimon, Jamon, Jimson, Lidon, Lion, Liron, Maimon, Miron, Nixon▲, Ramon▼, Rion, Shimon, Simeon, Simon▲, Simyon, Sion, Symon, Talmon, Talon▲, Tamson, Taron, Tavon, Teron, Tevon, Theon, Tibor, Tildon, Tilman, Tilton, Tim▼, Timmo, Timmy▼, Timo, Tino, Tirohn, Tirone, Tirown (see Tyrone), Tito, Titos, Ton, Toon, Triton, Tynon, Tyron, Tyson▲, Zinon, Zion▲ and Zivon.
 These names tend to be more commonly used than Timon.See names in meaning and etymology.